 - Notify your employer of the injury.
 In Alaska, injured workers have 30 days to report an injury or illness to the employer in writing.
 Many employers provide injury report forms for employees to complete, but any written notice may suffice.
 Keep a copy of the report for your own records.

 - Take notes.
 Write down what happened—whether it was an accident or the development of an illness.
 Note what led up to the event and keep contact information for any co-workers who may have been witnesses to the conditions.
 Later, these notes can keep your memory clear.

 - Call an attorney.
 While a lawyer is not required for a workers’ compensation claim, an experienced attorney can provide valuable guidance and handle the technical details during an already stressful time.
 Additionally, the outcome of your case is legally binding, and the decision can affect your life for years to come.
 An attorney has navigated this process before and can help avoid common, devastating pitfalls.

 This Alaska Work Injury Attorney Can Help Protect You

 The time after a work injury can feel overwhelming and confusing.
 Anchorage attorney Ben Crittenden is here to help injured workers and their families obtain the benefits they need to move forward confidently.
 Experienced and dedicated, Ben works hard to use his legal knowledge to achieve the best possible outcome that meets the unique goals of every client.
 If you or someone you love has suffered an injury on the job, call Ben today or take a moment to fill out the contact form on this page.
-Talk directly with Ben to schedule a free, no-obligation consultation and learn more about how he may be able to help.
+Call 907 771-9002 to talk directly with Ben to schedule a free, no-obligation consultation and learn more about how he may be able to help.